 \subsection{Regularity properties}

 We shall require that the sample paths of $X$ satisfy a number of regularity properties for the theory we are developing to hold.
-The main assumption will be that the paths of $X$ are a.s.\ $C^2$, for which good sufficient conditions exist.
-The secondary assumptions require a little more regularity, centered around the notion of {\it Morse functions}.
-For more details see Chapter 9 in \cite{adler:taylor:2007}.
+The main assumption will be that the paths of $X$ are a.s. $C^2$, for which good sufficient conditions exist.
+The secondary assumptions require a little more regularity, centered around the notion of \textit{Morse functions}.
+For more details, including for the case of stratified manifolds, see Chapter 9 in~\cite{adlertaylor2007}.